Contact Us

 Our contextual admissions criteria are:

-- Declared as a care leaver on the UCAS application form (or direct application for part time applicants)
+- Declared as a care experienced on the UCAS application form (or direct application for part-time applicants).

 Our university welcomes applications from mature applicants who demonstrate academic potential.
 All students will be considered through the contextual admissions policy described above.
-If you do not meet the requirements through the contextual admissions policy, we may still be able to make you an offer if you have recent relevant work experience through our ‘Recognition of Prior Learning’ policy.
-Please ensure that you list both your qualifications and any relevant work experience in your application so that we can consider you under both schemes where applicable..
+If you do not meet the requirements through the contextual admissions policy, we may still be able to make you an offer if you have recent relevant work experience through our 'Recognition of Prior Learning' policy.
+Please ensure that you list both your qualifications and any relevant work experience in your application so that we can consider you under both schemes where applicable.
+All applicants should meet our standard entry requirements of GCSE grade 4 in English language and, where specified, Maths.
+Alternative qualifications such as functional skills are accepted in lieu of GCSEs for most courses.We have welcomed students from over 140 countries to study at Leeds Beckett University.
+If you are interested in studying with us you can find all the information you need about entry requirements and how to apply on our country specific pages.

 International baccalaureate